 If you’re bootstrapping your app project, you most likely want to save as much money as possible while moving as quickly as possible.
 Our firm thrives in working with these types of individuals and organizations, and believe wholeheartedly that starting with a functional MVP is an effective, winning strategy to the path of building a sustainable and profitable business.
 Having a fancy MVP is also a great way to raise funding, either by pitching to investors or acquiring actual customers.

-If you’re interested in learning more about the MVP process and what to expect, we encourage you to give us a call to discuss your idea.
+If you’re interested in learning more about the MVP process and what to expect, we encourage you to check out Ultimate Guide to Building an Effective MVP.
 We’ve also written extensively about the benefits of building an MVP in our Essential Guide For Developing Successful Mobile Apps.
 You can also pick up a copy of Eric Ries’s well-known book, The Lean Startup.